How to chop remodeling costs when wood prices are high

 “Trying to time the market is likely to cause more angst than having the certainty of getting things underway,” he says.

-Logan says if he were renovating, he'd move forward with a large renovation, like a kitchen upgrade or room addition.
+Logan says if he were renovating, he’d move forward with a large renovation, such as a kitchen upgrade or room addition.

 “Knowing perfectly well that prices could be higher by the time I do it,” he says.